toniclecb/springbootregistration/readme.md

 - 110_upload_and_download_files
   - Create the class FileStorageConfig to store the directory of upload
   - Create the file controller (mapping for upload), file exception and service (method to store file)
+  - Create methods to download a file, controller and service
 ## Tags

 ### 100_initial - Initial project